How to set up your workstation?

 6 Tips to review How to set up your workstation by Alison Biggs

-When working with Display Screen Equipment (DSE) various problems can occur if you are not set up correctly.
+When working with Display Screen Equipment (DSE) various problems can occur if you have not set up your workstation correctly.
 These can include back, neck, shoulder, arm, wrist and hand pain.
 Symptoms can become worse, affecting the health and productivity of workers.

 The HSE website gives guidance to comply with the DSE Regulations 1992/2002 and provide two useful detailed publications – The law on VDUs: An easy guide and Work with display screen equipment: Health and Safety (Display Screen Equipment) Regulations 1992.
 Some give practical guidance, in plain language, on how to comply with the Regulations with a minimum of effort and expense.